SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Aquariums in the SF Bay Area: 6 Fun Places to See Marine Life Around San Francisco

-The most popular ones include the Monterey Bay Aquarium, the Aquarium of the Bay, and the Steinhart Aquarium inside the California Academy of Sciences museum.
-All three are large facilities with thousands of plants and animals.
+The most popular ones include the world-famous Monterey Bay Aquarium, as well as San Francisco's very own Aquarium of the Bay and the Steinhart Aquarium inside the California Academy of Sciences.

 1. Monterey Bay Aquarium